By: Marilyn L. Davis

-All of the slogans of 12 Step programs have meaning and reinforce valid concepts for recovery, but unless you understand what a slogan means, how it would apply to you and how to implement it into your life, simply repeating it may be an effort to sound good to others, not necessarily an indication of working a program.
+All of the slogans of 12 Step programs have meaning, but unless you understand what a slogan means, merely repeating it may be an effort to sound useful to others, not necessarily an indication of working a program.

-Regardless of the meetings that you attend, become familiar with the intent and meaning of a slogan before you use it as the predictable response.
+Regardless of the type of meetings that you attend, become familiar with the intent and meaning of a slogan before you use it as the predictable response.

 For the next week, listen to how many times a slogan is repeated and then apply the intent to yourself – without repeating it.

-After all, you know the underlying meaning of the slogan now.
+After all, you took the time to understand the underlying meaning of the slogan.

 Writing, and recovery heals the heart.